Battle of Gannoruwa: Battle

 The Portuguese force advanced through Atapitiya to Balana, a fort and observation post of the king's army.
 They proceeded to Kandy, and found the city deserted.
 They sacked and burned the city, including the royal palace and temples, and then withdrew, intending to return to Colombo.

 They retreated towards Balana with the objective of entrenching themselves on the slopes of Kiriwat Talawa, but had only reached Gannoruwa by nightfall.
 The king's army was strengthened by Wijayapala's troops from Matale, and the combined Sinhalese army was also assisted by Indian soldiers and Moors.
 At Gannoruwa, Sinhalese woodmen cut down forest trees and obstructed the Portuguese path, preventing them from crossing the nearby Mahaweli river.
 The road back to Kandy was blocked by troops from Matale, and all escape routes were effectively cut off.
 The stragglers around the main force were killed by sharpshooters hidden in the surrounding forests.
 On the following day, 28 March 1638, the Portuguese force tried to resume their retreat.
 The Sinhalese army at once attacked the Lascarins carrying provisions and separated them from the main force.
 The Lascarins abandoned the provisions in order to retreat and rejoin the main force.
 Before the Portuguese troops could reach the high ground at Kiriwat Talawa, the Sinhalese army surrounded them and opened fire with their heavy guns, including jingals.
-Whilst, several factors had made the Portuguese fire power and heavy cannons useless.
+Whilst, several factors had made the Portuguese firepower and heavy cannons useless.

 With the Portuguese force suffering heavy casualties, Melo requested an armistice.
 Rajasinghe did not reply to this, but ordered his drummers to proclaim that all Sinhalese that was with the Portuguese force were to leave them.
 They were told that those who remained would be put to the sword the next day.

 The numbers of the Portuguese force were rapidly reduced before the Sinhalese army charged up the hill and attacked them.
 Rajasinghe conducted his troops during the battle from under the shade of a tree.
 The Portuguese force was almost completely destroyed in the fight that ensued.
 Approximately 4,000 soldiers of the Portuguese force were killed.
 Only 33 Portuguese soldiers were left alive, along with a number of mercenaries.
 Rajasinghe and Wijayapala ordered their men not to kill the survivors after the battle was won.
 Heads of the killed soldiers were piled before the Sinhalese king.
 A search was made for Melo's body, but it was not found.
 However, some Sinhalese soldiers found Melo's sword, and presented it to Rajasinghe.